Everyone must stay at home to help stop the spread of coronavirus.

 Midwifes offer care during pregnancy and after birth to all patients registered with the practice.
 On registering with the midwife you will be given more information on the roles of the midwife, GP, health visitor and all clinics you will need to attend during your pregnancy.

-The District Nursing Team is based at Upton Surgery and is made up of a team of community health nurses led by Sally Alexander, Team Leader.
+The District Nursing Team is based at Upton Surgery and is made up of a team of community health nurses.
 Their contact details are:

 District Nurses are part of the Extended Primary Healthcare team and play a cruicial role in supporting people at home.
 They visit people in their own homes, including registered care homes, providing care for them and supporting their carers or family members.